 When you should opt for React Native?

-• Hybrid applications – If the project involves complex requirements for both web and mobile platforms, React Native is a compelling option as it seamlessly integrates web views and existing web code into your mobile application, streamlining development and maintenance.
+If the project involves complex requirements for both web and mobile platforms, opting for React Native development services is a compelling choice, as React Native seamlessly integrates web views and existing web code into your mobile application, streamlining both development and maintenance.

 When you shouldn’t opt for React Native?

-• Performance – React Native apps can sometimes experience performance bottlenecks, particularly for complex animations or heavy computational tasks, as they rely on a bridge to communicate with native components, potentially introducing latency.
+- Performance – React Native apps can sometimes experience performance bottlenecks, particularly for complex animations or heavy computational tasks, as they rely on a bridge to communicate with native components, something a React Native app development company must often account for, potentially introducing latency.

 Choosing between Flutter and React Native